JLossavaro/PlannerUolV2/README.md

 The following technologies were used in the development of this project:

 `Node.js`: A JavaScript runtime built on Chrome's V8 JavaScript engine that allows for server-side scripting.

 `Express`: A fast and minimalist web framework for Node.js used to create server applications.

 `Mongoose`: An Object Data Modeling (ODM) library used for MongoDB to provide a schema-based solution to model application data.

 `MongoDB`: A document-oriented NoSQL database used for storing and retrieving data.

 `JSON Web Tokens`: A compact and self-contained way for securely transmitting information between parties as a JSON object.

 `Swagger`: An open-source software framework used for designing, building, documenting, and consuming RESTful web services.

 `Dotenv`: A zero-dependency module used for loading environment variables from a .env file into process.env.

 `TypeScript`: A statically-typed superset of JavaScript that compiles to plain JavaScript.

 `Zod`: A TypeScript-first schema validation library used for defining and validating data structures.

-All functionalities of the routes and the authentication system are documented in Swagger, which can be accessed at http://127.0.0.1:3333/swagger/ after starting the local server with npm start.
+All functionalities of the routes and the authentication system are documented in Swagger, which can be accessed at the specif route defined above after starting the local server with npm start.
 The project also includes development dependencies such as `nodemon` for automatic server restarts and `ts-node` for running TypeScript files without compilation.

 #### **CONCLUSION**